Nandao: Spread and international use

 In 1992, the International Wushu Federation ratified the use of nandao (along with nangun) in international competition.
 Nandao made its elite-level debut at the 1999 World Wushu Championships in Hong Kong where Ho Ro Bin and Huang Chunni were the first world champions in the event.
 In 2000, nandao debuted at the Asian Wushu Championships, in 2001 at the SEA Games, and in 2002 at the Asian Games.
 Starting with the 2008 Beijing Wushu Tournament, nandao in some major multi-sport events started to be only contested by women due to limits in medals quota.

 From 1999 to 2004, nandao events in international competitions used the first compulsory routine performed by Ka Li in 1992.
 With the 2005 IWUF rules revision, the three-score system was introduced and athletes were required to choreograph their own optional routines.
 In 2012, a new nandao compulsory routine was created as part of the IWUF Third Set of Compulsory Routines.
 This routine has been only used at the World Junior Wushu Championships since 2013 and at other junior-level competitions worldwide but not at the adult level.

 Scoring and rules

 Apparatus

-Nandao swords have a blade the shape of a butterfly sword but longer, an s-guard with allows a reverse grip, and handle length to accommodate single and double wielding grip.
+Nandao swords have a blade the shape of a butterfly sword but longer, an s-guard which allows a reverse grip, and a handle length to accommodate single and double wielding grip.
 In the most recent IWUF rules revision for international competition, the top of the nandao blade should be no shorter than a competitor's jaw if being held with the left hand close to the body.